-Know your financial adviser

-Proceed with caution
+Know your financial adviser Proceed with caution

 - Before you trust a financial adviser, check the person's background. - Not all titles or credentials for retirement or senior financial planning are the same. - Watch out for sales pitches disguised as "educational" seminars.
 Is your adviser really an expert in your needs?
 Many financial advisers call themselves senior experts to gain your trust, but not all have your best interests at heart or the right kind of training to serve you well.
 Insurance agents, brokers, financial planners, and other financial professionals sometimes have titles like "retirement adviser" and "senior specialist."
 There are dozens of similar-sounding titles that imply expertise in senior needs.
 However, special titles don't always mean someone is qualified to help you manage your money.
 It's up to you to find out what the titles mean, and to check on the qualifications of the person offering you advice.

 Is your financial adviser working in your best interest?
 If you aren't sure, ask your adviser to put in writing any potential conflicts of interest including any situations in which your adviser will not be acting in your best interest.
 Consider working only with advisers who will tell you in writing about any potential conflicts of interests.
 Make sure that you are comfortable with any conflicts.

-Important questions

-Does the title or certification your adviser uses require college-level coursework?
+Important questions Does the title or certification your adviser uses require college-level coursework?
+Yes 🗸 That's good.
+Senior experts train in complex topics like estate planning, income tax laws, and investments.
+No 🔀 It can be harder to know if your adviser was well-trained.
 Can you file a complaint if you have a problem with your financial adviser?

-- Yes Yes

-Training and education alone don't ensure ethical behavior.
-Organizations that grant senior financial credentials should make it easy for you to check your adviser's complaint history and file a complaint if necessary. - No Solution If the organization granting the credential doesn't take complaints and share adviser history, how do you know if advisers follow the rules?
+Yes 🗸 Training and education alone don't ensure ethical behavior.
+Organizations that grant senior financial credentials should make it easy for you to check your adviser's complaint history and file a complaint if necessary.
+No 🐼 If the organization granting the credential doesn't take complaints and share adviser history, how do you know if advisers follow the rules?
 Is the credential from an accredited organization?
+Yes 🗸

-- Yes v This is a good sign.
-This means the organization has taken important steps to ensure the quality of its training program. - Beware.
+This is a good sign.
+This means the organization has taken important steps to ensure the quality of its training program.
+No 🐼 Beware.
 This is a sign that you should take a closer look at the certification.
 Do you know how your financial adviser is paid?
+Yes 🗸